The GLA700-N model is a long-travel yet compact-bodied actuator with a stroke length of 800mm (31.5").

 |Life expectancy:||Nominal 40,000 strokes|

 Please be aware that there may some variation in the operating performance from actuator to actuator, as a rule-of-thumb allow for a 5% difference above/below the given values.
-If intending to use two actuators together to drive the same assembly connect them in parallel to the input current and ensure that the driven assembly is rigid enough to transfer forces between the actuators (so as to prevent twisting if one actuator is slightly faster than the other).
+If intending to use two actuators together to drive the same assembly connect them in parallel to the input current and ensure that the driven assembly is rigid enough to transfer forces between the actuators (so as to prevent twisting if one actuator is faster than the other).
+If your assembly is not rigid or needs to stay level with uneven loads (e.g. tabletop surfaces rising/falling level to the ground) then please get in contact to discuss automatic synchronising control options.

 (click on image to expand)